b00tc4mp/skylab-bootcamp-201909/staff/aitor-parra/pyrene-ski/pyrene-ski-doc/README.md

 ## Introduction:

-The Pyrene Ski App is a web tool for a club and school of ski that manage ski classes bookings from clients and the avaibality of ski teachers all through a main calendar.
-The club administrator can insert lesson times related to teachers in the calendar, and outside clients can search for a specific schedule and teacher in the same calendar, being able to book and pay for that teacher and lesson.
+The Pyrene Ski App is a web tool for a ski club and school.
+It allows an administrator account to create teams (teachers) and ski lessons, and offer them to registered clients accounts to be booked online.
+Lessons are linked to teams The club administrator can insert lesson times related to teachers in the calendar, and outside clients can search for a specific schedule and teacher in the same calendar, being able to book and pay for that teacher and lesson.

 ## Functional Description